MeltanoLabs/target-postgres/README.md

       some_stream_id:
         my_column:
           type: integer
-          maximum: 1000  # This will be mapped to 'smallint'
+          # This will be mapped to 'smallint'
+          minimum: 0
+          maximum: 1000
 ```

 ## Content Encoding Support